bjornmeansbear/lectureScripts/WhatIsSGD.md

 This is what we'll use as our definition of Sustainable Graphic Design for the remainder of the talk: Sustainable graphic design is “graphic design in support of all life flourishing,” or, “graphic design for the welfare of all life.”

-## Sustainable Graphic Design looks DIFFERENT
+## Sustainable Graphic Design is DIFFERENT

-Sustainable Graphic Design defined this way is _different_ than status quo, or "regular," cultural production.
+Sustainable Graphic Design defined this way is _different_ than "regular," cultural production.
 All life flourishing is not the traditional goal of business, culture, and design.

-“different” throughout western art and design history has often correlated with new thinking and new tools and those subsequently launched new aesthetic outcomes.
+Throughout western art and design history new or “different” thinking and tools correlate with new aesthetic outcomes.

 Sustainability brings with it all manner of new technologies, new social structures, new tools.
 Should Sustainable graphic design then carry with it additional new forms and aesthetics?